Q&A Webcast Episode: 10 July 2011

-In this 10 July 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on announcing life-changing new beliefs, the morality of strategic default, swearing before strangers, letting friends fail, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 10 July 2011, I answered questions on announcing life-changing new beliefs, the morality of strategic default, swearing before strangers, letting friends fail, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: While in Los Angeles and Palm Springs, I've mostly been enjoying spending time with family and friends.
 I've also been working on programming for this webcast, as well as my updates to Explore Atlas Shrugged.